 k.
-Any mutual funds that invest primarily in corporate investment grade or global government short term bonds.
-Purchase of mutual funds that invest primarily in global government short term bonds shall be limited to funds with assets of at least \$100 million and that are rated at the time of purchase as one of the 10 highest classifications established by a recognized rating service.
+Any mutual funds that invest primarily in corporate investment grade short term bonds.
+Purchase of mutual funds that invest primarily in corporate investment grade short term bonds shall be limited to funds with assets of at least \$100 million and that are rated A or better at the time of purchase by a recognized rating service.

-1. Investments in the following securities are prohibited: reverse repurchase agreements, inverse floaters, derivative products, such as, collateralized mortgage obligations (CMOs), interest only securities (IOs), principal only securities(POs) and other securities that could impart leverage to the portfolio or have highly unpredictable cash flows.
+l.
+Investments in the following securities are prohibited: reverse repurchase agreements, inverse floaters, derivative products, such as, collateralized mortgage obligations (CMOs), interest only securities (IOs), principal only securities (POs) and other securities that could impart leverage to the portfolio or have highly unpredictable cash flows.